-- Questions may be loosely divided into these categories during your interview: - "Tell us about yourself" this question aims at helping you relax and gives you the opportunity to tell your story/career journey while briefly adding your skills and experience gained along the way.
-Keep this to 2 or 3 minutes. - What attracted you to the role?
-This question is geared towards your purpose for applying and is a chance to demonstrate that your values align with the organisation. - Competency/Behaviour questions see below. - Weakness question we all have them!
-Identify something that isn't a deal breaker and demonstrate how you are working to strengthen this area. - If you are asked if you have any questions, this is your opportunity to ask about other things that may not have been covered in the interview.
-It could include: - o professional development opportunities, - o on the job learning opportunities, - team culture, - o dress code.
+Questions may be loosely divided into these categories during your interview:

+- "Tell us about yourself" this question aims at helping you relax and give you the opportunity to tell your story/career journey while briefly adding your skills and experience gained along the way briefly.
+Keep this to 2 or 3 mins. - What attracted you to the role? this question is geared towards your purpose for applying and a chance to demonstrate that your values align with the organisation. - Competency/ Behaviour questions see below. - Weakness question we all have them!
+Identify something that isn't a deal breaker and demonstrate how you are working on this to strengthen this area. - If you are asked if you have any questions, this is your opportunity to ask about other things that may not have been covered in the interview. - o Could include professional development opportunities, - On the job learning opportunities, - o Team culture - o Dress codes...

-Although it may be top of mind, it is generally best not to ask about pay or salary at this stage.
+Although it may be top of mind, its generally best not to ask about pay or salary at this stage.
 Wait until you have been offered the role, which is a better time to negotiate.